Eagle Foothills AVA: Terroir

-According to the TTB petition, the distinguishing features of Eagle Foothills are its topography, climate, and soils.
+According to the petition, the distinguishing features of Eagle Foothills are its topography, climate, and soils.
 The area is located within the Unwooded Alkaline Foothills ecoregion of Idaho.
 This ecoregion is defined as an arid, sparsely populated region of rolling foothills, benches, and alluvial fans underlain by alkaline lake bed deposits.
 A network of seasonal creeks flowing southwesterly through the region have created deep gulches and a rugged terrain that has a variety of slope aspects favorable to viticulture.

 The presence of the 4820 ft Prospect Peak and surrounding elevations contributes to the terroir with the drainage airflow contributing to its unique climate.
 Weather patterns present a semiarid nature with rolling hillside and grasslands as the surrounding topography.

 The elevation within the appellation ranges from approximately 2490 to 3412 ft with an 2900 ft average.
 The high elevations enable cold air to drain and pool within the lower surrounding elevations, resulting in fewer damaging frosts.
 The hills that provide the best vineyard areas are south-facing slopes with afternoon sunshine coupled with evening shade.
-The annual precipitation is between 11–18 in with an average of 2,418 growing days.
+The annual precipitation is between 11–18 in with aa annual heat summation of 2,418 growing degree days (GDD).

 The soils are a diverse mixture of sandy, coarse and stony loams predominantly composed of granite and volcanic materials mixed with sedimentary materials from the ancient lake and the Snake River is notable for their large, irregularly shaped, coarse grains.
-Due to these irregular shapes, “pockets” of oxygen form in the soil, which promote healthy root growth and allow for rapid water drainage.
+Due to these irregular shapes, "pockets" of oxygen form in the soil, which promote healthy root growth and allow for rapid water drainage.
 Despite the desert terrain of the Eagle Foothills, water is abundantly provided by the Snake River aquifer.
+The USDA plant hardiness zone is 7a.

 Unique AVA

 The TTB determined that the Eagle Foothills will remain within the established Snake River Valley appellation.
 Eagle Foothills is located along the eastern edge of the Snake River Valley and shares the same broad characteristics, in that both regions are semiarid and have vineyards that are planted on slopes to maximize sunlight exposure and minimize the risk of frost.
 However, Eagle Foothills receives several more inches of precipitation per year and has a slightly longer growing season.
 Additionally, the Snake River Valley contains a large variety of diverse soils, unlike Eagle Foothills which has fairly uniform soil characteristics.
-As Martha Cunningham explained in the petition, “The Sunnyslope deserves its own AVA, too.
+As Martha Cunningham explained in the petition, "The Sunnyslope deserves its own AVA, too.
 The Snake River Valley is so vast, and certainly diverse enough, I see no reason for others not to follow."